-Action 1.1 Action name: OVERCOMING THE GLASS CEILING: ADVANCING WOMEN'S RESEARCH CAREERS Short description of the action To address the so-called "glass ceiling" phenomenon within ICN barriers that keep women from reaching leadership positions must enabling women to access to the same resources as their male of to participate in decision-making.
-ICM needs to capitalize on the female and male researchers. st be removed, colleagues and Therefore, this measure has the triple objective of enhancing performance of female researchers at the ICM, promoting the leadership, as well as advancing towards the equal participation men in leadership positions. ir careers and This measure will tackle this issue with a double approach: To strengthen the professional skills, expertise, and leaders researchers, by providing them with tools for their development their needs (gender-sensitive career support).
-To integrate the gender perspective in institutional changes, a equal and fair career advancement, professional developme balance in project teams (Horizon Europe).
-To achieve this, several actions, adequately coordinated to promochanges, are proposed: ote sustainable To conduct a study/survey of all female researchers who have and possibilities to be PIs of research projects, but are not Coaching/training in leadership skills to female senior research To encourage female candidates for promotion and/or leader including leadership as PIs of research projects. rship positions, To improve the profile of potential candidates by strengthen all aspects that count as merits. ing their CV in To conduct two case studies on the functioning of researidentify factors affecting women's limited leadership, distrib funding, etc. To define guidelines by the management team to comply with in research project teams according to the Horizon Europe fr This action is connected with other measures to mitigate other fa and condition women's research careers and leadership (wor sexual harassment, etc.).
-Impact area(s) 1.
-Career progression and development (Increase in the page 1) women in research and innovation and improvement of prospects) ⊠ their career 2.
-Gender inclusive institutional governance (Gender balance) e in decisionmaking bodies) □ 3.
+Action 1.1 Action name: OVERCOMING THE GLASS CEILING: ADVANCING WOMEN'S RESEARCH CAREERS Short description of the action To address the so-called "glass ceiling" phenomenon within ICM, the invisible barriers that keep women from reaching leadership positions must be removed, enabling women to access to the same resources as their male colleagues and to participate in decision-making.
+ICM needs to capitalize on the talents of both female and male researchers.
+Therefore, this measure has the triple objective of enhancing the scientific performance of female researchers at the ICM, promoting their careers and leadership, as well as advancing towards the equal participation of women and men in leadership positions.
+This measure will tackle this issue with a double approach: ☐ To strengthen the professional skills, expertise, and leadership of women researchers, by providing them with tools for their development based on their needs (gender-sensitive career support). ☐ To integrate the gender perspective in institutional changes, as to guarantee equal and fair career advancement, professional development, and gender balance in project teams (Horizon Europe).
+To achieve this, several actions, adequately coordinated to promote sustainable changes, are proposed: To conduct a study/survey of all female researchers who have the potential and possibilities to be PIs of research projects, but are not Coaching/training in leadership skills to female senior researchers To encourage female candidates for promotion and/or leadership positions, including leadership as PIs of research projects.
+To improve the profile of potential candidates by strengthening their CV in all aspects that count as merits.
+To conduct two case studies on the functioning of research groups, to identify factors affecting women's limited leadership, distribution of tasks, funding, etc. To define guidelines by the management team to comply with gender parity in research project teams according to the Horizon Europe framework.
+This action is connected with other measures to mitigate other factors that limit and condition women's research careers and leadership (work-life balance, sexual harassment, etc.).
+Impact area(s) Career progression and development (Increase in the participation of women in research and innovation and improvement of their career prospects) ⊠ Gender inclusive institutional governance (Gender balance in decision-making bodies) □ 3.
 Gender dimension in research □ 4.
 Work-life balance and organisational culture □ 5.
-Measures to prevent GBV incl. sexual harassment 6.
-Gender-inclusive institutional culture □ 7.
-Retributive policy: eradicating gender pay gap □ l
+Measures to prevent GBV incl. sexual harassment □ 6.
+Gender-inclusive institutional culture 7.
+Retributive policy: eradicating gender pay gap □8.
+Inclusive and non-sexist communication □ 6. moracive and non-sexiet communication in